-More than $12 billion currently sits with the Australian Tax Office (ATO) in unclaimed super.According to Australian Taxation Office.
-Last updated 18 August 2016.
+Almost $18 billion currently sits with the Australian Tax Office (ATO) in unclaimed super.According to the Australian Taxation Office as at 30 June 2017.

 If you’re among the many Australians with more than one super fund, there’s a good chance some of it could be yours.

 In many cases, there are few benefits to having more than one super account.